sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 ---
-title       : Sorting, grouping and joins description : Insert the chapter description here
+title       : Sorting, grouping and joins description : This chapter provides a brief introduction to sorting and grouping your results, and briefly touches on the concept of joins.

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:322af4938b
 ## ORDER BY